Ernyoke/ervin-szilagyi-static-site/src/articles/how-to-build-a-bluesky-rss-like-bot-with-aws-lambda-and-terraform.md

 As a disclaimer before going into the technicalities of building a bot:

 Social media bots, especially in the context of Twitter, have a negative connotation.
 That is because many people are abusing them.
 In this article, I don't want to promote that.
 A bot, a client that automatically can share/re-share content on social media, can be useful.
-Many organizations rely on automatically posting information with a single click on multiple social media sites.
-I strongly condemn bots that have malicious intent in the messaging they spread, spam bots whose reason is to create as many posts as possible regardless of whether the content they share is meaningful or not, and scam bots
+Many organizations rely on bots and/or external clients for automatically sharing information on multiple social media sites at once.
+In the other hand, I strongly condemn bots that have malicious intent in the messaging they spread, spam bots whose reason is to create as many posts as possible regardless of whether the content they share is meaningful or not, and scam bots.

 ## The Idea for a Bot